usnationalarchives/social-media-strategy/pages/goals.md

 ---

 ## Goals

-This strategy consists of four goals, each with their own initiatives and action steps:
+This strategy consists of four goals, each with its own initiatives and action steps:

 <ol>
   <li>